221 - Academic Integrity

 - Multiple submission: Submitting work without instructor's permission as if it were new work, even though it has already been used in another class.

 - If sanctions F, G, or H are requested, the instructor completes an "Academic Misconduct Complaint Form" and forwards to the Vice President of Academic Affairs.
-The Vice President of Academic Affairs must respond to and act on any charges of academic fraud within 10 academic days after notification from the instructor.
+The Vice President of Academic Affairs must respond to and act on any charges of academic misconduct within 10 academic days after notification from the instructor.
 The response may include, if needed, a meeting with any and all parties involved.

 - If the student disagrees with either the determination of a violation of the policy or the sanction, the student may appeal the instructor's decision to the Vice-President of Academic Affairs.
 In handling the appeal, the Vice-President of Academic Affairs follows the Student Code of Conduct beginning with the Investigation and Informal Process.